yunhao-qian/CIS5650-Project2-Stream-Compaction/README.md

 In [`thrust.h`](stream_compaction/thrust.h) and [`thrust.cu`](stream_compaction/thrust.cu):

 - `scan()`: Wraps `thrust::exclusive_scan()`, adding timing instrumentation and exposing the same API as the other implementations.
+- Profiling revealed that beyond a certain input size, `thrust::exclusive_scan()` switches to an algorithm that allocates GPU memory internally.
+These allocations introduced significant variability in benchmarking, at times making Thrust appear slower than even the naive implementation.
+To address this, I created a reusable memory pool and invoked the overload of `exclusive_scan` that accepts an execution policy configured with that pool.
+This allows the benchmark to perform a warm-up run (which handles any necessary allocations) and then time the second run, which reuses the existing memory without additional allocations.

 ## Part 5: Why is My GPU Approach So Slow?